ChezJrk/Teg/README.md

 # Teg

 Teg is a differentiable programming language that includes an integral primitive, which allows for soundly optimizing integrals with discontinuous integrands.
-This is a research artifact for the paper: **[Systematically Optimizing Parametric Discontinuities](https://people.csail.mit.edu/sbangaru/projects/teg-2021/)**.
+This is a research artifact for the paper: **[Systematically Differentiating Parametric Discontinuities](https://people.csail.mit.edu/sbangaru/projects/teg-2021/)**.
 This repository contains the core library implementation, while the applications can be found at [https://github.com/ChezJrk/teg_applications](https://github.com/ChezJrk/teg_applications).
 The applications include image stylization, fitting shader parameters, trajectory optimization, and optimizing physical designs.

 ## Installation Instructions
 Teg requires Python 3.6+.
 To install Teg run: